zhangwei03020915/abp/docs/en/tutorials/microservice/part-05.md

 ## Creating the Order Entity

 We will start by creating the `Order` entity, which will represent an order in our system.
 We'll add this entity to the `CloudCrm.OrderingService` project.
-Create a new folder named `Entities` and add a class named `Order` inside it.
+Create a new folder named `Entities` and add a class named `Order` inside it:

 ```csharp
 using CloudCrm.OrderingService.Enums;